spice-h2020/SON/.github/ISSUE_TEMPLATE/story.md

 **Source**

-Indicate the source document for this scenario (if any).
+Indicate the source document or the event where this scenario has been defined (if any).

 **Competency Questions**